 Pork barbecue affinity among North Carolinians is sharply divided.
-On each side of the state the preparation of the pig is different.
+On each side of the state, the preparation of the pig is different.
 So, too, is the vinegar-based barbecue sauce.
-Within the nuance of “eastern” vinegar-based sauces, there’s Lexington BBQ sauce.
+Within the nuance of vinegar-based sauces, many are fiercely loyal to Lexington BBQ sauce.

 From Raleigh down east toward Ayden, Kinston, Wilmington, and Greenville, smoked pork enthusiasts are fiercely loyal to a simple, thin, and tangy solution made of vinegar and pepper.